0mar/life-in-technicolour/README.md

 ## Installation

-Clone the repository, download p5.
+Clone the repository, and if needed, download p5.

 ```bash